-Ornamental Tree Nurseries are thrilled to offer a fantastic range of the most popular and decorative Magnolia trees.
-Magnolia is an ancient genus with fossilised specimens dating back over 20 million years ago.
+Magnolia is a large, ancient genus with fossilised specimens dating back over 20 million years ago.
+The genus is named after Pierre Magnol, a 17th Century French botanist.
 Magnolia plants existed before bees, meaning that the flowers had to evolve to encourage pollination by beetles.
 The carpels of the flowers have had to adapt to become strong enough to withstand pollination by beetles.
 As time went on, they later evolved to allow pollination by bees.
 Although magnolia tree flowers do not produce nectar they do produce pollen.
 Their flowers also emit a sugary scent which attracts bees and other pollinators.
-The Magnolia genus is named after Pierre Magnol, a 17th Century French botanist.

 The Magnolia tree has played a large part in culture throughout the US and Asia.
 Magnolia tree grandiflora is the state flower of Louisiana and Mississippi.
 It is so prevalent in Mississippi that it has been nicknamed The Magnolia State.
 Siebold's Magnolia tree is the national flower of North Korea.
 They have also been the source of inspiration for Hollywood movies, such as Magnolia and Steel Magnolia.